About the author ...

 Then replace the red numbers inside the particular tunnel configuration file accordingly.

-For production you should consider to generate a separate 'static.key' for every tunnel to be established as 'staticX.key' where X is the tunnel number to which the key belongs on the server and on the client side for a particular static tunnel.
+For production, you should consider generating a separate static key file for every tunnel to be established as 'staticX.key' where X is the tunnel number to which the key belongs on the server and on the client side for a particular static tunnel.

 See the documentation of openVPN to get into the topic: